 This is particularly important at the point of death and during the transitionary stage before the next rebirth.
-Our stream of consciousness at this stage will perceive (depending on our religious indoctrination) gods and Buddhas, angels and Bodhisattvas, horned devils and blood-drinking Herukas.
+Our stream of consciousness at this stage will perceive (depending on our religious inclination) gods and Buddhas, angels and Bodhisattvas, horned devils and blood-drinking Herukas.
 These are projections emerging from the mind.

 Therefore, know them as mental projections, recognise them as such, and attain liberation from the cycle of birth, suffering and rebirth, the book urges again and again.

-Now, the truly scary problem for me is this: Whether in a dream or watching a movie, I am always held enthralled by the scene before me.
-I am unable to recognise whatever appears before me as mental projections.
-So, when I am dead and my consciousness has become even more bewildered and unstable than in a nightmare, I will be far less able to remember and recognise.
+Whether in a dream or watching a movie, I am always held enthralled by the scene before me.
+I am unable to recognise that the scene is just a mental projection.
+So, when I am dead and my consciousness has become even more unstable than in a nightmare, I will be far less able to remember and recognise.

-The text in the Great Liberation admonishes us:
+The text in The Great Liberation admonishes us:

-"It is extremely important to train the mind thoroughly in the Liberation through Hearing in the Bardo, especially during one's life.
+“It is extremely important to train the mind thoroughly in the Liberation through Hearing in the Bardo, especially during one’s life.
 It should be grasped, it should be perfected, it should be read aloud, it should be memorised properly, it should be practised three times a day without fail, the meaning of its words should be made completely clear in the mind.
-Its words and meaning should not be forgotten even if a hundred murderers were to appear and chase one."

 FLYING vampires, howling werewolves, and even Dracula himself are as scary as what computer graphics artists and technicians can make them.

 When I saw the movie, however, the scenes looked real and downright terrifying.
-There wasn't the slightest hint that they were only effects, and that it was my mind that made them "real".
+There wasnt the slightest hint that they were only effects, and that it was my mind that made them real.

 Josie Maran the vampire queen